Bread & Roses 2025/2

-In this edition: the trade union world of government personnel, the report book of the Borze der Compagnons Book printers of the city of Ghent, farewell to photographer Lieve Colruyt, the archive of the non-profit organization Burgerdienst voor de Jeugd, Akte van de Hoop and our Studio Stone exhibition.
+In this edition: the union world of government personnel, the logbook of the Borze der Compagnons Boek-drukkers der stad Gent, farewell to photographer Lieve Colruyt, the archive of the non-profit organization Burgerdienst voor de Jeugd, Akte van de Hoop (Deed of Hope), and our Studio Stone exhibition.

 On the sensuality of cruising

-Van Oostveldt, senior lecturer at the Department of Art, Music and Theatre Studies at Ghent University, takes you into the world of gay cruising and sex in public space.
+Van Oostveldt, senior lecturer at Ghent University's Department of Art, Music, and Theatre Studies, takes you into the world of gay cruising and sex in public spaces.
 What exactly is cruising?
 Where and how does it happen?
 What risks and pleasures does it entail?
 How does the location influence the practice?
-And what do history and literature tell us about the lives of homosexuals and bisexuals, past and present?
+And what do history and literature tell us about the lives of gay and bisexual people, past and present?

-His essay tells of theatricality, parks and false nature.
-Of Bruges, the Minnewater and the province.
-Of Paris, Marcel Proust, André Gide and Julien Green.
+His essay speaks of theatricality, parks, and false nature.
+Of Bruges, the Lake of Love, and the countryside.
+Of Paris, Marcel Proust, André Gide, and Julien Green.
 Of Georges Hérelle.
 Of Michel Foucault and the medicalization of sex.
-Of pissotières and vespasiennes.
-Of being caught, punishment and police checks.
+Of urinals and vespasiennes.
+Of being caught, punishment, and police checks.
 Of AIDS and gay bashing.
 Of sadness and shame.
 But just as much of sensuality and pleasure.
 It is both a historical and literary exploration and a personal reflection.

 Catalog Studio Stone